MITComputationalCamera/FaceRecognition/README.md

 1. Take an image of your face and crop it to be similar to "myface.jpg" as shown in `res/drawable/myface.jpg`

-2. Import the project above into Eclipse (if you are on Mac, you will have delete the ".cmd" again to get it to build correctly [Right Click Project>Properties> C/C++ Build> Build Command])
+2. Import the project above into Eclipse (if you are on Mac, you will have delete the ".cmd" again to get it to build correctly after import [Right Click Project>Properties> C/C++ Build> Build Command])

 3. Change the path of the file Android.mk inside the jni folder to match the location of your OpenCV path
-	ex: it will be ( ../../sdk/native/jni/OpenCV.mk ), change it to the folder path in your computer that contains the file OpenCV.mk or
+	ex: it will be ( ../../sdk/native/jni/OpenCV.mk ), change it to the folder path in your computer that contains the file OpenCV.mk
-		you can copy the project at the same locations of the openCV samples.

 4. Verify that the OpenCV reference is correct
 	- Right click the project-> proprieties -> Android -> Library
-	- If this is wrong, remove the reference and add the right library (your library)
+	- If this is wrong, remove the reference and add the right OpenCV library

 5. Add your code in between the comments (HomeWorkChanges) inside the `onCameraFrame` function in the `FdActivity` class.
-	- try to use the functions in OpenCV.
-Almost all steps can be executed using OpenCV functionality.
+	- You will use primarily OpenCV functionality here.

 >IMPORTANT: This app will ONLY work when you hold the phone in landscape mode.
-This is because of how it is trying to recognize face in an absolute manner.
+This is because of how it is trying to recognize faces in an absolute manner.
 >Specifically, if you hold the phone in portrait mode, it sees :) instead of '__' and thus does not recognize a face.

 >NOTE: This app does very very basic face recognition and will not always work accurately.
 However, you will notice dramatic improvements if you stay in a similar